Defines various abstract base classes that can be subclassed to create powerful plugins. The useful classes are:

 The type of this plugin.
 Used for categorizing plugins in the GUI

 Called once when calibre plugins are initialized.
 Plugins are re-initialized every time a new plugin is added.
+Also note that if the plugin is run in a worker process, such as for adding books, then the plugin will be initialized for every new worker process.

-Perform any plugin specific initialization here, such as extracting resources from the plugin zip file.
-The path to the zip file is available as self.plugin_path.
+Perform any plugin specific initialization here, such as extracting resources from the plugin ZIP file.
+The path to the ZIP file is available as self.plugin_path.

 Note that self.site_customization is not available at this point.